svbutko/svbutko/README.md

 ### Hi there, I'm Sergei 👋
-## I'm a React Native, React Developer, Blogger and a kind person !
+## I'm a React Native, React Developer and a kind person !

 - 🔭 I’m currently working on developing and contributing in react-native repos!
-- 🌱 I’m currently learning lots of stuff in different fields
+- 🌱 I’m currently learning native TV environments and other different fields
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Contribute more to Open Source projects and write more articles

 ### Connect with me: